colidescope/discover/README.md

 3. Run `npm install` from command window, in the root folder of the angular app.
 4. Run `ng serve` from command line, in the root folder of command window.
 5. Open a web browser and go to http://localhost:4200

+### Notes

+- Discover is developed on Windows 10 using [Python 3.7.x](https://www.python.org/downloads/release/python-375/).
+It may work on other systems but has not been tested.